equinor/radix-public-site/public-site/docs/radix-config/index.md

 Scale your components replicas up and down based on resources or external metrics like CRON or Azure Service Bus.

-More triggers are available at https://keda.sh/docs/latest/scalers/, and open a feature request on https://github.com/equinor/radix
+If you need any other trigger types, find the list of available triggers at https://keda.sh/docs/latest/scalers/ and open a feature request on https://github.com/equinor/radix

 You can override horizontalScaling in your environments and we will merge `minReplicas`, `maxReplicas`, `pollingInterval` and `CooldownPeriod`.
-If any triggers are defined in environment, they will replace all triggers on the component level.
+If any triggers are defined in the environment, they will replace all triggers on the component level.
 Read more about polling intervall and cooldown period in KEDAs documentation [here](https://keda.sh/docs/latest/concepts/scaling-deployments/#pollinginterval)

 ```yaml